"Are you tired?

 We share the retreat space together like a library where each person is doing their own individual inner study and reflections.
 By not talking or sharing our personal thoughts all day, each person has the opportunity to stay with their own thoughts, their own inner experience.
-These are precious days free from our daily life and all that we are doing.
+These are precious days free from our daily life and all that we are doing, a break from caring for others.
 In the quiet we open to the peace that is in our hearts and give space to the God who is peace.

 He says, “Be still, and know that I am God